jpace121/github-site-old/_posts/2016-05-16-solenoid_selection.md

 [here](http://playground.arduino.cc/uploads/Learning/solenoid_driver.pdf).
 Alternate circuits replace the BJT with a MOSFET.
-I've also thought about using a relay instead, since I have little experience with relays, and would like to learn, but I definitely feel this is overkill for this project.
+I've also thought about using a relay instead, since I have little experience with relays, and would like to learn, but I feel this is overkill for this project.
 I'm not entirely sure which approach I want to take.
 I'll have a better idea after I do the math.